llahti/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

    - by adjusting range of values around 0 it is possible to have zero mean
    - It prevents data values going too large which would cause problems when neural net is trained

-Below are shown preprocessed images, traffic signs are same than image above in data Exploration step.
+Preprocessed images are shown below.
+Traffic signs are same than image above in data Exploration step.
 ![alt text][image3]